 Plus, whether your actions are legal and safe or not might depend on things such as:

 - WHERE you live,

 - WHAT you download and

 Where You Live

-In some places, downloading copyright materials may be prohibited "on the books" but consequences may not be pursued with any vigor by the authorities.
+In some places, downloading copyright materials may be prohibited "on the books" but not really pursued by the authorities.
 In such places, only prolific downloaders who flaunt their activities may need to worry.

 If you are going out of your way to download pirated materials, then your risk is much higher.